syncfusion-content/wpf-docs/wpf/ComboBox/Editable-Support.md

 ### Suggest

-By setting the AutoCompleteMode property to Suggest, a list of possible matches will be suggested and displayed in the drop-down list.
+By setting the `AutoCompleteMode` property to `Suggest`, a list of possible matches will be suggested and displayed in the drop-down list.
 The search text are included or start with the suggested items.

 {% tabs %}
 {% highlight C# %}